leolanci/DgeaHeatmap/README.md

 /Developer_Introduction_to_the_NanoStringGeoMxSet.html (September 21,
 2023c).

-<font size="4"> Visualisation </font> The results from the differential
+<font size="4"> Visualisation </font>

+**Visualisation with a Venn Diagramm:**

-gene expression analysis are visualised using a venn diagramm to represent the up and down regulated genes between groups.
+The results from the differential gene expression analysis are visualised using a venn diagramm to represent the up and down regulated genes between groups.
 This is set up the following way:

 ``` r
 library(VennDiagram)